marcoseverini/BlackJack/README.md

 On the Home screen, the player has the option to choose whether to start a game with one, two, or three players by clicking on the corresponding card image.

-The AI players follow the same rules as the dealer: they continue to draw cards until they reach a total of 17 points.
+The artificial players follow the same rules as the dealer: they continue to draw cards until they reach a total of 17 points.

 Player 2 and Player 3 are shown on the Home screen, each with a randomly selected avatar, different from the one chosen by the player.
 Their number of won, lost, and drawn games is also shown.